HOA Survey Affidavit 2026: Complete Guide for Construction Permits in Miami-Dade, Broward, and Palm Beach Counties

 Miami-Dade County Master-Planned Communities

-Master-planned communities in Miami-Dade County include substantial residential developments in Doral, Aventura, Pinecrest, Palmetto Bay, Cutler Bay, and other municipalities, as well as many subdivisions in unincorporated Miami-Dade.
+Master-planned communities in Miami-Dade County include residential developments in Doral, Aventura, Pinecrest, Palmetto Bay, Cutler Bay, and other municipalities, as well as many subdivisions in unincorporated Miami-Dade.
 The form and content of HOA Survey Affidavits in Miami-Dade County vary by jurisdiction, with municipal building departments and the county Building Division each maintaining their own preferred forms.

 Condominium associations in Miami-Dade County, particularly the high-rise inventory in Aventura, Sunny Isles Beach, Bal Harbour, and Miami Beach, frequently require the affidavit for permit applications affecting individual units and common elements.
-The post-Surfside milestone inspection framework has increased the volume of substantial common-element rehabilitation work, much of which generates HOA Survey Affidavit requirements.
+The post-Surfside milestone inspection framework has increased the volume of common-element rehabilitation work, much of which generates HOA Survey Affidavit requirements.

 Property owners contemplating construction in Miami-Dade master-planned communities should confirm the affidavit requirements with both the association and the local Building Department at the outset of the project.